jveillet/jk-demainilpleut/_posts/2017-01-30-deploy-slate-to-heroku.md

 One particular problem we were facing at work, was deploying documentation of our API on Heroku, without the need to host the generated files into our repository.
 This was leading us to a lot of manipulations and possibly errors, particularly when we wanted someone outside the dev team to write the documentation.
-What we were trying to achieve was to just commit the markdown page and be done with it.
+What we were trying to achieve was to commit the markdown page and be done with it.

 ## Set up Slate locally {#install}